percona/everest-doc/docs/use/createBackups/create_new_database.md

 10. On the **Advanced Configurations** page, enable external access and database engine parameters by turning the toggle button on.
 For more information on configuring specific database parameters, see the [MySQL](https://dev.mysql.com/doc/refman/8.0/en/option-files.html){:target="_blank"}, [MongoDB](https://www.mongodb.com/docs/manual/reference/configuration-options){:target="_blank"}, and [PostgreSQL](https://www.postgresql.org/docs/current/config-setting.html#CONFIG-SETTING-CONFIGURATION-FILE){:target="_blank"} configuration documentation.

-11. If you've added a monitoring endpoint this option will show as active on the **Monitoring** page and you can disable it if required.
+11. If you’ve added a monitoring endpoint, this option will show as active on the **Monitoring** page, and you can turn it off if required.
 12. Click **Create database**.